 As a graduate student in David Baker’s lab at the Institute for Protein Design, Fatima is working on designing scaffolds and protein interfaces to interact with iron oxide surfaces.
 She hopes to engineer new ways of directing inorganic synthesis of materials by understanding these molecular recognition problems.
 She is also interested in engineering biomaterials with properties spanning to the meso scale.
 She holds a B.S. in Biotechnology Engineering from the Monterrey Institute of Technology and Higher Education in Mexico.

-Andrew is interested in protein design, machine learning, and the study of biomolecular self-assembly mechanisms.
-More specifically, he hopes to study emerging computational methods for predicting protein structure and function to develop new types of materials and medicines.
+Andrew is a researcher in the lab of David Baker, at the Institute for Protein Design.
+His research focuses on the design of symmetric protein complexes to serve as scaffolds for the development of new types of medicine and nanomaterials.
 In his previous research experience, in academia and industry, he focused on utilizing modified bacteriophage proteins to create drug-delivery vehicles and antimicrobial agents.
 He holds a B.S in Chemical Biology and M.S. in Materials Science and Engineering from the University of California, Berkeley.

 Julian is a graduate student in the lab of physiology and biophysics professor Fred Rieke investigating how natural scenes are encoded by the retina.
 His work has applications in prosthetics, computer vision, and cortical neuroscience.
 He holds a B.S in Nanoscale Science and Mathematics from SUNY Albany.